brianhilton/WealthNexus/be/README.md

 # WealthNexus
-Backend service for an online banking database
+Backend service for an online banking database.
+Contains CRUD functionality to add or delete a user/transaction.